Earl Manigault: Career and legends

 Manigault was particularly famous for his leaping abilities on the basketball court.
 Much of his legend is unsupported playground myth, including his signature move: the double dunk.
 He allegedly would dunk the ball, catch it with his left hand, switch the ball to his right hand, bring it back around to the top of the basket and jam it through again, all done while still in the air on a single jump, and without hanging on the rim.
 This is a story repeatedly told but unconfirmed.
 It was refuted by Manigault himself in a CNN interview available on YouTube when he called the reports of this feat rubbish, stating not even The Goat could do that.
 Like other street basketballers of the day such as Jackie Jackson, Manigault was reportedly able to touch the top of the backboard to retrieve quarters and dollar bills, part of "elaborate innovations and tricks" elite street players of the era performed before games to help build their reputations.

 Like the dunking myth, it is always referred to as "reportedly" without a credible source to support it.
 It is refuted in Todd Gallagher's book Andy Roddick Beat Me With a Frying Pan.
 The book dedicates an entire chapter to this myth concluding it was never done by Manigault or anyone else, including NBA stars.
 Gallagher writes: "Earl 'The Goat' Manigault is widely regarded as one of the greatest playground basketball players of all time. ...
 There are a number of tales regarding Manigault's prowess, but the central story that propelled his legend was that he had such extraordinary leaping ability he could pull dollar bills off the top of the backboard and leave change.
 What made this even more amazing was that Manigault was, depending on who you talk to, somewhere between 5-11 and 6-1.
 Considering that the top of the backboard is at thirteen feet and the average six-foot-tall man can only touch about eight feet high standing flat-footed, Manigault would have had to jump at least sixty inches to even come close."
 He was only 6 ft 1 in, but attributed his tremendous jumping ability to having in childhood often worn ankle weights during practice.
 Such efficacy of ankle weights is doubtful.
 He once reverse dunked 36 times in a row to win a $60 bet.

 To prove dunking was not his only skill, he would practice hundreds of shots each day, making him an expert long-range shooter as well.
 Manigault played with some of the best players of his day, such as Earl Monroe, Connie Hawkins, and Kareem Abdul-Jabbar.
-When Abdul-Jabbar finished his career with the Los Angeles Lakers and had his number retired at the Los Angeles Forum, he was asked who was the greatest player he had played with or against and he responded by saying Manigault.
 He is featured in the 2012 documentary film Doin' It in the Park about New York City street basketball.